Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 If you are a member of multiple Amplify organizations, you may have to choose an organization using the `axway auth switch --org <orgId|orgName>` command.

-### Step 4: Run the agents configure procedure
+### Step 4: Run the agents' configure procedure

-The Axway Central CLI will guide you through the configuration of the Agent.
+The Axway Central CLI will guide you through the configuration of the agents.

-Agents configuration will be installed in the directory from where the CLI runs.
+The agents' configuration will be installed in the directory from where the CLI runs.

 ```shell
 axway central install agents